 Our licensed Naturopathic Doctors can assess your stress levels and the degree to which they may be affecting your fertility.
 Some of the techniques she may use include:

-- Measurement of stress through laboratory testing: blood tests: am and pm cortisol, adrenocortex stress profiles.
+- Measurement of stress through laboratory testing by blood of AM & PM cortisol, and adrenocortex stress profiles

 - Urinalysis for adrenal stress hormones